Operation Deadlight: Salvage proposals

 In the late-1990s, a firm applied to the British Ministry of Defence for salvage rights to the Operation Deadlight U-boats, planning to raise up to a hundred of them.
 Because the U-boats were constructed in the pre-atomic age, the wrecks contain metals that are not radioactively tainted, and are therefore valuable for certain research purposes.
-The ministry awarded no salvage rights, due to objections from Russia and the U.S., and potentially from Great Britain.
+The ministry awarded no salvage rights, due to objections from Russia and the United States, and potentially from the United Kingdom.